When it comes to parenting, there’s no denying that things have changed since we were younger.

 Some people attribute it to the different ideas parents now have of how their offspring should be punished.
 Some don’t enforce rules at all, while others need a serious reality check when it comes to their ideas of discipline.

 If you’ve noticed that some parents these days are being too soft on their kids, you’re not alone.

-A recent study has found that three in five grandparents believe that today’s parenting styles are worse than when they were raising their own children.
+A 2017 study found that three in five grandparents believe that today’s parenting styles are worse than when they were raising their own children.